Mordechay0000/Multi-APK-Tool/README.md

 # APK-Multi-Tool
+note: The dependencies are released subject to their license terms,   only my script (APK-Multi-Tool.bat) is subject to GNU GPL V3
+## How to use?
-this version is a ALPHA release. you can to decompile&recompile&sign up to 30 APK files at a time. drop APK files in folder with this files:
+put APK files in folder with this files:
-1. this script
+ 1. APK-Multi-Tool.bat
  2. apktool.bat
  3. apktool_2.6.0.jar
  4. aapt.exe
  5. certificate.pem
  6. key.pk8
  7. signapk.jar
-    and run this script.
-    you lose the APK names... they are renamed to numbers (1,2,3,4,5....)

-    enjoy!
+ 8. signer.bat
+ 9. fw folder (in fw folder, put your framework-res.apk file) and run APK-Multi-Tool.bat. more info you can to find in the script.